 The OraQuick® In-Home HIV test is an over-the-counter version of our OraQuick ADVANCE® HIV 1/2 Antibody Test.
-We received PMA approval to sell this test in the U.S. OTC market in mid-2012.
-The In-Home Test is performed in the same manner as the OraQuick ADVANCE® test, except that it has product labeling and instructions designed for consumers.
+We received PMA approval to sell this test in the U.S. OTC market and we have applied for CE mark authorization for this product.
+The In-Home test is performed in the same manner as the OraQuick ADVANCE® test, except that it has product labeling and instructions designed for consumers.
 In addition, we have established a toll free, 24/7, 365-day per year customer call center to provide additional information and referral support for consumers.